Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

 # Why you should Improve the Contrast?

-In microscopy, many specimens—especially unstained or living samples—exhibit such low contrast that, despite an objective’s resolving power, important details remain nearly invisible.**Enhancing contrast is crucial for making these features observable without obscuring or damaging the specimen.**
+In microscopy, many unstained or live samples have such low contrast that details are barely visible, even with good lenses.
+Boosting contrast is essential to see these details without harming the sample.

-Applying chemical dyes or fixatives can alter the sample, so microscopists have long sought ways to increase contrast in unstained material without exposing it to chemical or thermal “violence.”
-Although commonly used techniques—such as closing the condenser aperture diaphragm below 60% or lowering the substage condenser **do increase contrast, they also greatly diminish resolution and image sharpness.** As a result, finding contrast-enhancing methods that preserve specimen integrity and image quality remains central to microscopy.
+Using chemicals can change the specimen, so as a good microscopist you must have the goal of looking for ways to increase contrast without harsh treatments.
+Common methods like closing the aperture or lowering the condenser "do help" but also create ab image with less resolution.
+So, finding better contrast tricks that can keep the sample and image quality intact is a why you are here.

 # Why you should use side ilumiation?